Kyle Parker (soccer)

 Kyle Parker (born December 17, 1993) is an American soccer player who most recently played for the Wilmington Hammerheads in the USL.

 Career

 Amateur

-Parker spent his youth career at Charlotte Soccer Academy.
+Parker spent his youth career at the Charlotte Soccer Academy.
+He attended Marvin Ridge High School in Waxhaw, North Carolina.

 College

 Parker spent his entire college career at the University of North Carolina at Charlotte.
 He made a total of 78 appearances for the 49ers and tallied 34 goals and 15 assists.

 Professional

 On January 14, 2016, Parker was selected in the second round (31st overall) of the 2016 MLS SuperDraft by Columbus Crew.
 He wasn't signed permanently by Columbus, and instead signed with United Soccer League club Wilmington Hammerheads on March 24, 2016.